 The Social Work Program considers a CSWEaccredited baccalaureate or master's degree in social work and previous supervisory or field education experience to be highly desirable qualifications for agency field instructors.
-Therefore, the Field Instruction Coordinator seeks out and gives preference to agency field instructors with a BSW or MSW degree.
+Therefore, the Field Instruction Coordinator seeks out and gives preference to agency field instructors with a CSWEaccredited degree.
 However, the program also considers that commitment to the values and ethics of the social work profession, an understanding of generalist social work practice, professional competence, and experience are of great value.
-Therefore, potential agency field instructors who do not have the BSW or MSW degree may serve as agency field instructors if they have demonstrated such commitment and competence.
-In instances where the agency field instructor does not have a social work degree, a faculty member assumes the responsibility to work more closely with both the agency field instructor and the student in order to ensure the generalist social work focus and value orientation.
-This may involve extra meetings with faculty for the student and/or agency field instructor.
+In addition, rural areas may have few if any degreed social workers.
+Therefore, practitioners who do not have a CSWE-accredited degree may serve as agency field instructors if: